charan-happy/30-days-30-AWS-projects/day1/project_overview.md

 Tip: You can submit your work multiple times.
 After you change your work, choose Submit again.
 Your last submission is what will be recorded for this lab.

-To find detailed feedback on your work, choose Details and then choose  View Submission Report.

-Lab complete